yonglintan/sg/README.md

 if (a < b) {
   print "a is smaller lah";
 } else {
-  cetak "b is smaller or same lah";
+  print "b is smaller or same lah";
 }
 // Output: a is smaller lah